redhat-adsa/HowWeEnable/workshops/git_101/02-clone-commit-push-merge.md

 Switched to a new branch 'test'
 ```

+Now any changes you make are in a separate branch from main called test.

-## Commit Code
+## Commiting Code

-1. In the HowWeEnable directory create a new file and look at the status of it in git
+1. In the HowWeEnable directory create a new file and look at the status of it in git.

     ```shell
     touch mynewfile.txt